Important note: databases that have been loaded in Jedox version 7.1 cannot be loaded in version 7.0 or older!

 Note 2: in Windows operating systems with user control, the Jedox OLAP Server Manager is only available for the user who has installed Jedox.

-Note 3: if the Supervision Server was installed previously, then setup will automatically change the script name in the sep.inc.php script during update to the sep.inc.default.php script (resp. if Drilldown is enabled to the sep.inc.drill_through.php script), to ensure that a syntactically correct script is used.
+Note 3: : the setup will automatically change the script name in the sep.inc.php script during update to the sep.inc.default.php script ((resp. if Drilldown is enabled to the sep.inc.drill_through.php script), to ensure that a syntactically correct script is used.
 If you have used a custom script before, you need to re-include it in sep.inc.php after the update.